manigoswami/lightningbolt/README.md

-#LIGHTNINGBOLT
+# LIGHTNING BOLT

 This framework allows you to host a scikit-learn model in memory and serve realtime request through REST interface.
+This is based on scikit-learn, Bottle and CherryPy.

 1. INSTALLATION